meharuu/Code-Catalyst/README.md

   The "test.ipynb" shows the preprocessing for the dataset The "asd.py" file shows the configuration I used for fine-tuning the dataset.

   I hope you guys like the project.
-Although, I am uploading it late, but I had the idea before ChatGPT arrived and I had started working on it in mid 2023.
+Although I am uploading it late, I had the idea before ChatGPT arrived, and I had started working on it in mid-2023.

+  If you guys find any problems or bugs, please feel free to reach out to meharoo261 @ gmail.com.
+I would appreciate any improvements, suggestions, or questions.